 - Adopt too late and you face a massive missed opportunity while your competitors streamline and get ahead.

-Once set up and and integrated with a payroll processor, payroll software can calculate total compensation, debit the company bank account for the correct amount and transfer funds to workers with the click of a button.
+What does payroll software do?
+Payroll software helps businesses keep track of employee wage and salary rates and automate payroll runs.
+Payroll software can calculate total compensation, debit the company bank account for the correct amount and transfer funds to workers with the click of a button.
 Users can also use payroll software to do their taxes and run reports to track payroll cost over time.

-When to adopt: Looking at our data, we see that payroll software adoption peaks early on in a company’s lifecycle when they have just one to 24 employees, suggesting this is the best size range to make this critical purchase.
+When to adopt: Looking at our data, we see that payroll software adoption peaks early on in a company’s lifecycle when they have just 1 to 24 employees, suggesting this is the best size range to make this critical purchase.

 - Payroll software vendors are well aware that even the tiniest businesses need their products, so don’t be afraid that new software will break your budget.
 Depending on your size, you can spend as little as $5 or $10 a month on payroll software.

 - Having the flexibility to be able to run payroll on your smartphone while you’re out and about is crucial, so make sure to prioritize mobile ease-of-use when researching different systems.

-Some vendors even offer dedicated apps.
+Even if your workforce is largely composed of “9-to-5″ employees, time and attendance systems can still be extremely beneficial if you’re a small business.
 Integrating time and attendance software with your payroll system also allows worker hours to be ported over to calculate payroll automatically, saving valuable time.

-When to adopt: We recommend investing in time and attendance software when you have between 25 and 50 employees, as this is the size range where adoption peaks according to our data.
+When to adopt: We recommend investing in time and attendance software when you have between 1 and 50 employees, as this is the size range where adoption peaks according to our data.
 After 50 employees, it becomes a significant administrative burden to track time and attendance manually.